 Be Fluid Bodywork and the Pandemic

-As of August 6, 2020, the office is re-opening on a limited basis.
-In the first stage of re-opening, appointments will consist of a phone consultation followed by a 30-minute in-office Bowenwork session.
+The office is open!
+To increase safety measures, services and protocols have been adjusted to meet the moment.
+Appointments consist of a phone consultation followed by a 30-45-minute in-office Bowenwork session.
 Other services will be added gradually as the presence of COVID-19 in King County decreases.

 Before your appointment, please review the Be Fluid Bodywork COVID-19 Safety Plan and send in a copy of your completed consent form.
 Complete by hand on the printable form or on the computer with the fill-in form.
 Both are available at the links below.